La Francophonie in Canada

 Since its modernization in 2023, the Official Languages Act recognizes that French is a minority language in Canada and North America.
 The Act includes commitments for the Government of Canada to protect and promote the French language, including in Quebec.

-To achieve its objectives to strengthen the vitality of French, the Action Plan for Official Languages 2023-2028: Protection - Promotion - Collaboration sets out the federal government's priorities for official languages.
+To achieve these objectives and support communities, the Action Plan for Official Languages 2023-2028: Protection - Promotion - Collaboration sets out the federal government's priorities for official languages.
 This plan is supported by investments totalling more than $4.1 billion.

 Additional information